Tyree leads Rebels past Middle Tennessee 82-64

 BIG PICTURE

 Middle Tennessee: After a hot start, the Blue Raiders have lost seven of their last eight games and continue to struggle beyond the arc.
-Head coach Nick McDevitt had better find some additional scorers on this squad, and fast.
+Getting senior big man Reggie Scurry back from suspension next week will help, but head coach Nick McDevitt had better find some additional scorers on this squad, and fast.

 UP NEXT